 If the minimum enrollment for a class is not met prior to the first session, the class will be cancelled.
-We will notify you one day before the class is scheduled to begin to see if you would like to enroll in an alternate class, receive credit toward a future class or receive a full refund.
+We will notify you at least one day before the class is scheduled to begin to see if you would like to enroll in an alternate class, receive credit toward a future class or receive a full refund.

 Children in Class